devsoap/ds-gradle-fn/README.md

-# Fn Gradle Plugin
+# DS Fn Gradle Plugin

-The Fn Gradle plugin allows you to easily build functions with Java, Groovy or Kotlin for deploying to your Fn Project (https://fnproject.io) server.
+The DS Fn Gradle plugin allows you to easily build functions with Java, Groovy or Kotlin for deploying to your Fn Project (https://fnproject.io) server.

 The plugin provides helpers for creating a function, building the docker image and deploying it to the server.
 Under the hood the plugin uses the Fn CLI (https://github.com/fnproject/cli) to perform the actions.